weirdev/lagern/BackupCore/Notes.md

 	restore after have lost src
 	restore to different place
 Progress report/bar
+Path handling
+	Custom utility class may be helpful
+Switch between backups when browsing a backup
+	Looking at /a/dir/ in backup f12da...
+		Switch to /a/dir/ in next, previous or specified backup Handle directory no longer there
+		Move tracking not necessary
 Ignore patterns
 Handle common things that could go wrong
 	warn when lack permission to backup file